raspberrypilearning/boat-race/en/step_2.md

 ## Getting started

 --- task ---
 Open the starter project.

---- collapse ---
----
-title: I'm using Scratch online
----
-Open the 'Boat Race' Scratch starter project at [rpf.io/boat-race-starter-on](http://rpf.io/boat-race-starter-on){:target="_blank"}.
+**Online:** open the online starter project at [rpf.io/boat-race-starter-on](http://rpf.io/boat-race-starter-on){:target="_blank"}, and click on remix.
---- /collapse ---

---- collapse ---
----
-title: I'm using Scratch offline
----
-Download the 'Boat Race' Scratch starter project from [rpf.io/boat-race-starter-off](http://rpf.io/boat-race-starter-off){:target="_blank"} and then open it using the offline editor.
+**Offline:** download the 'Boat Race' Scratch starter project from [rpf.io/boat-race-starter-off](http://rpf.io/boat-race-starter-off){:target="_blank"} and then open it using the offline editor.

---- /collapse ---
+If you need to download and install the Scratch offline editor, you will find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).
 --- /task ---

 --- task ---